 - Locate the "packing slip."
 The packing slip contains the information of the items shipped from the vendor.
-The packing slip should list the following information: - Date of shipment from the vendor - BISD Purchase Order Number - Quantities and descriptions of items shipped
+The packing slip should list the following information: - Date of shipment from the vendor - o BISD Purchase Order Number - Quantities and descriptions of items shipped - Compare the packing slip with the requisition/purchase order and verify that the shipment is intended for your school/department.

-If the individual performing the receiving cannot locate the packing slip, he/she must contact the vendor and request a copy.

-• Compare the packing slip with the requisition/purchase order and verify that the shipment is intended for your school/department.
 If it is, continue the receiving procedures.
-If you are certain that the shipment is not intended for your school/department, refuse the shipment or aid in determining the proper destination.
+If you are certain that the shipment is not intended for your school/department, refuse the shipment or aid in determining the proper destination. - Ensure that the items on the packing slip match the items on the requisition/purchase order; accept the items that were ordered and contact the vendor for instructions for handling the incorrect items.

-- Ensure that the items on the packing slip match the items on the requisition/purchase order; accept the items that were ordered and contact the vendor for instructions for handling the incorrect items. - Compare the number of containers delivered to the number on the carrier's packing slip.
+- Compare the number of containers delivered to the number on the carrier's packing slip.
 Record any discrepancy on the carrier's shipping documents. - Examine the outside of the containers for damage: - Minor Visible Damage Record any damage to the shipping containers on the carrier's shipping document and ensure that it is signed by the delivery person before the shipment is accepted.
 Recording minor damages to containers provides added documentation in the event that there is concealed damage. - Severe Visible Damage The process for severely damaged containers differs depending on whether the order was shipped F.O.B.
 Origin or F.O.B.
 Destination.
-F.O.B stands for "Free On Board" and is a transportation term that indicates that the price for goods includes delivery at the vendor's expense to a specified point (normally your destination i.e. school, department, or the BISD Central Store).
+F.O.B stands for "Free On Board" and is a transportation term that indicates that the price for goods includes delivery at the vendor's expense to a specified point (normally your destination i.e. school, department, or the BISD Warehouse).
 The FOB term is used with an identified physical location to determine: - 1. the responsibility and basis for payment of freight charges, and - 2. the point at which title (or ownership) for the goods transfers from vendor to the District.